Specific Reviews (formerly known as Affirmation of Commitments (AoC) Reviews)

 |# of recommendations||In Progress||Completed|

-The chart below outlines phases and typical actions and milestones applicable to an AoC Review.
-Actual actions and durations vary for each review, as can be seen from the four AoC reviews that have been concluded.
+The chart below outlines phases and typical actions and milestones applicable to Specific Reviews.
+Actual actions and durations vary for each review, as can be seen from the four Specific reviews (then AoC Reviews) that have been concluded.
 While the phases of future reviews are expected to be consistent with this outline, specific actions, milestones and durations may vary based on the unique aspects of each review.
-Additionally, the outcomes of the “Proposed Schedule and Process/Operational Improvements for AoC and Organizational Reviews”, which was posted for Public Comment, may impact aspects of future reviews.
+Additionally, the outcomes of the “Proposed Schedule and Process/Operational Improvements for AoC and Organizational Reviews”, which was posted for Public Comment in 2015, may impact aspects of future reviews.

 |Phase||Key Actions and Milestones||Estimated Duration (months)|